 Ask people what they think about stay-at-home moms and you'll get a variety of answers.
 They're lazy.
 They're making the best decision of their lives.
 They're not contributing to society.
 They're making a great sacrifice to stay home and nurture their kids day in and day out.
 There's no shortage of opinions about women who stay home to raise their kids.
-But what does research say about stay-at-home moms?
+But what does research say?
+The top 7 findings research has discovered about stay-at-home moms may surprise you.

 More Women are Becoming Stay-at-Home Moms